 Incidentally, this is an Eldorado for Wusel like the Dwarven maker.
 He can do this either from the perspective of a more defensive, adapted child and respond to the environment in a resigned, anxious, uncertain, helpless or inhibited way, depending on the context.

 Or he can take the perspective 15 of an aggressive, rebellious child and be capricious, insolent, angry, hateful, whining or dissatisfied.

 I can do that - and not!

-In addition to the mostly problematic state of the "child-ego" there is another, no less problematic state, namely that of the "parent-self".
-Do you know this when your own inner voice tells you what you are not allowed to do, what you have to do, what you should or should not do?
+In addition to the mostly problematic state of the “child ego”, there is another, no less problematic state, namely that of the “parent ego”.
+Do you know that when your own inner voice tells you what you are not allowed to do, what you have to do, what you should or should not do?

 In this state, you experience yourself as reproachful, accusing, judging, judging, punishing, forbidding and authoritarian.
 Wusel like the pressure maker or the rule fanatic find this state optimal, the person who is in the state tends not to find it.
 Of course, this know-it-all kind of communication can be experienced not only in inner dialogue, but also in communication with others.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.